-1. Overview of the exam
+1. Overview of the exam 2

-2. Purpose of the exam
+2. Purpose of the exam 2

-For registration

-For notifications

-3. Who is required to sit the exam?4
+3. Who is required to sit the exam?
+3

-Why is the exam required for these groups?
-4

-Non-accredited pathways

-Overseas qualifications

-Return to practice

-4. Exemptions5
+4.

-5. Competency standards
+5.

-Core competencies assessed by the exam5
+Core competencies assessed by the exam

 Core competencies not assessed by the exam

-Curriculum 6
+Curriculum

-6. Sitting the exam7
+6.

-Eligibility7
+Eligibility

 Table 1: Who needs to sit the exam and when

-Eligibility for overseas-trained practitioners7

-Pass grade7
+Pass grade

 Exam fee

 Test administrator and test centres

 Exam failure

-Further information for candidates8
+Further information for candidates

-7. Re eview8
+7.

-8. Definitions
+1. Review 0

-Polic and procedure for candidates who fail the national psychology exam three times
+Attachment A: Policy and procedure for candidates who fail the national psychology exam three times 11